 Enrolled students interested in obtaining a job should log on to the Colgate portal

-The form must be completed in person, and specific forms of identification must be presented: acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
-(Students are free to submit any acceptable document, a complete list of which can be found on page 5 of the I-9 form.)
+the form must be completed in person, and specific forms of identification must be presented.
+Acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
+(Students are free to submit any acceptable document, a complete list of which can be found on the final page of the I-9 form.)
 All documents must be originals and unexpired

-Students submit a record of their work hours to their supervisors on a regular basis, according to pre-established Student Payroll Deadlines
+.
+Students record their work hours daily and submit their hours to their supervisors for approval according to pre-established student payroll deadlines

 .
 For further information about direct deposit, please contact the Office of Accounting and Control

-can also provide information about finding -- and funding! -- summer internship opportunities
+, which can provide information about finding -- and funding! -- summer opportunities

 For those Colgate students who will be working on campus during the summer, limited on-campus housing may also be available.
 For more information, please consult the Summer Housing

-section of the Office of Residential Life website, which is updated each spring to provide accurate information for the coming summer.
+section of the Office of Residential Life web page, which is updated each spring to provide accurate information for the coming summer.